Asian markets retreat further as US data fans rate hike fears

 "This is certainly not good news for a data-dependent Fed."

-In early Asian trade, Hong Kong, Shanghai, Tokyo, Sydney, Seoul, Singapore, Taipei, Jakarta and Manila were all well down.
+Tokyo, Sydney, Seoul, Singapore, Taipei, Jakarta, Mumbai, Wellington and Manila were also well down.

 "What's good news for the economy is bad news for markets," said SPI Asset Management's Stephen Innes.